hunterjackson/docs/source/cassandra-sink.rst

 set to null by Cassandras Json insert functionality.
 Columns which are omitted from the JSON value map are treated as a null insert (which results in an existing value being deleted, if one is present), if a record with the same key is inserted again.

-For the Source connector, at present no column selection is handled, every column from the table is queried to column additions and deletions are handled in accordance with the compatibility mode of the Schema Registry.

 Future releases will support auto creation of tables and adding columns on changes to the topic schema.